AnjayGoel/anjaygoel.github.io/_posts/2022-08-21-IIT-KGP-An-update-on-VPNs.markdown

 description: "Steps to use your organization's VPN and also enable UDP based VPNs on the campus network."
 ---
 <!--end_excerpt-->
+**Update (9th May 2023)**: As pointed out in the comments, use port 123 for UDP as 19302 no longer works.
+For future reference, use nmap to find open ports.

 I wrote [this blog](https://anjaygoel.github.io/posts/IIT-KGP-Bypass-Internet-Restrictions/) a while ago describing how to host your own VPN server using GitHub student pack freebies to bypass the institute's network restrictions.
 But it didn't solve all my problems.
 Two major issues that I have since come to realize with this workaround are: